B. Christopher Frueh, PhD

 Her research has been published in scholarly journals such as the Journal of Professional Nursing

 , and she is a frequent blogger at SayNoToStigma.com

 She received her doctorate and her master’s degree from the University of Texas Health Science Center at Houston School of Nursing and her undergraduate degree from Florida State University, School of Nursing, in Tallahassee.

 He specializes in personality disorders and is recognized internationally as a leader in psychiatric medicine.
-Dr. Oldham is 2011-2012 president of the American Psychiatric Association, the largest psychiatric organization in the world.
+Dr. Oldham is a past president of the American Psychiatric Association, the largest psychiatric organization in the world.